 We then returned back to this area of the beSutfu.
 We pushed off the beSutfu from this area.
-We went to Mdzimba and Hhohho we went to Mgwenya Lubhalule and Lusaba Lusaba We then came back.
+We went to Mdzimba and Hhohho we went to Mgwenya to Mgwenya and Lusaba Lusaba.
+We then came back.

-When we returned, the king said, "Which area° do you want, my renowned warriors, as you have worked?"
+When we returned, the king said, "Which areac do you want, my renowned warriors, as you have worked?"